 Using a Keyboard to Copy and Paste on a Mac

-It might look and feel daunting, but it’s not too different from the type of keyboard you’d see on a Windows PC.
-Fortunately, almost everything you encounter on an app will tell you which buttons you need to press to perform a specific action.
+Windows users may find this daunting, but it’s not too different from any other type of computer keyboard.
+And best of all, almost everything you encounter on an app will tell you which buttons you need to press to perform a specific action.
 In this case, it’s how to copy and paste on a Mac.

 To copy, simply highlight whatever you want to get on your clipboard.
 Then, it’s time to press the buttons to get them copied.

 When you’re on a Windows device, you copy by pressing Control + C. When it comes to how to copy on MacBook Pros and Airs (or any Mac), it’s Command ⌘ + C. Command ⌘ + C is essentially the CTRL + C on Mac.
-And that’s it — that’s how to copy on Mac keyboard options.
+And that’s it — that’s how to copy on all the best keyboards for Mac.

-Pasting is similar.
-Instead of Control + V, it’s Command ⌘ + V. To paste, simply click on whichever app or program you want to paste into and press Command ⌘ + V.
+Instead of Control + V, use Command ⌘ + V to paste.
+Once you have something copied, simply click on whichever app or program you want to paste into and press Command ⌘ + V.

 And that’s it!
 Learning how to copy and paste on MacBook machines is truly simple.